-says that farmers in the West seem to be pays may be, than he can drink at home. coming to the conclusion arrived at in the This, it may be as well to observe, is East, that grass seeding is best when made alone.
+The old, and still too common, practice of seeding land with grass and grain at the same time may do underspecially favorable | the tissue waste faster, and a high authorcircumstances, as when the land is constantly moist, and the grain is sown thinly.
+It does better, too, in a cool, northern climate, or where the grain is removed late in the season, after the hottest weather is passed.
+In northern Vermont, we have seen oats being harvested late in September, and cut at that season the grass is not so likely to be killed by hot sunshine after the grain is removed.
+But in southern New England and westerly, on the same parallel of latitude, probably at least three-fourths of all the thing like pride that the shooters and their grass sown with grain is seriously injured | friends drank the place dry. by being grown with it.
+We find that Western farmers are learning that grass is worthy of being given a better chance than when sowed with grain.
+A writer in the the Philadelphia Press, says that farmers in the West seem to be coming to the conclusion arrived at in the East, that grass seeding is best when made alone.
 The reasons given are that "sowing grass seed with grain crops is on a par with trying to get two crops from the soil in the orchard.
 No land is rich enough to serve two masters, for either it will have one crop smothered in infancy, or the other choked and robbed in its old age.
-If you wish a fine catch of grass for a superior meadow, then follow the following: "Get the land in good tilth and well enriched for a crop of wheat, harrow the surface is perfectly pulverized, and sow the grass seed Farmers make the mistake sometimes of looking upon their cows as machines for producing milk and butter, forgetting that they are mothers every year, and their daughters are soon to take the places of their dams.
+If you wish a fine catch of grass for a superior meadow, then follow the following: "Get the land in good tilth and well enriched for a crop of wheat, harrow until the surface is perfectly pulverized, and sow the grass seed alone.
+Farmers make the mistake sometimes of looking upon their cows as machines for producing milk and butter, forgetting that they are mothers every year, and their daughters are soon to take the places of their dams.
 In like manner, the grain crop is considered the main one on the farm, because this is sold and the grass and hay are not.
 Without the grass and the hay the grain would be light indeed."